jbagatta/johnny-cache/README.md

 When l1 caching is enabled:
 - Values are stored in local memory after first retrieval
 - All connected caches automatically invalidated when keys are deleted
-    - Eventing to other processes provided via Nats or Redis
+    - Eventing to other processes provided via Core Nats or Redis Pubsub
 - Supports both sliding and absolute expiry times, synchronized to the configured values
 - Configurable purge interval for expired items

 ### Expiry Types

 - **Sliding**: Expiry time resets on each access
-- **Absolute**: Expiry time is fixed from when the value is first cached
+- **Absolute**: Expiry time is fixed from when the value is first created

 ## Running Tests

-### E2E Tests

-Spin up a test environment with redis and nats servers using docker compose:
+Spin up a test environment with Redis and Nats servers using docker compose:
 ```
 docker compose -f tests/docker-compose.yml up -d
 ```